kristenjin811/chat-catch/docs/journals/WenqiJournal.md

 ## Dec 4, 2022
 Today I worked on CSS.
 The front-end of a chat app is actually much more complicated than I thought. i used part of a CSS for chat app from codepen.io.
 I learned that I still need to make a lot of changes and refinements to it so that it suits our application.
 The front end is not completely done.
 The css reference is at https://codepen.io/CucuIonel/pen/yLaLGL?editors=100

+## Dec 6, 2022
+Today I worked on creating more react pages for our project.
+Fixed the send button and emoji-picker.
+I will focus on adjusting the chat page from tomorrow.
+We also spend a while merging commits.